GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/java.md

 {template row-object%

-The Java ingester SDK uses `Row` to represent a row data item.
-Multiple `Row`s can be added to a `Table` object and then written to GreptimeDB.
+The Java ingester SDK uses `Table` to represent multi rows on a table.
+We can add the row data item into the `Table` object and then written to GreptimeDB.

 }